Page 2 of 4

 Spreadsheets and percentages

-In Figure 1, you can see a percentage entered with and without being formatted as a percentage.
+In the figure above you can see a percentage entered with and without being formatted as a percentage.
 When trying to work out 50% of the value 12.34 you can see that the temptation is to enter =12.34*A2/100 because A2 looks like a percentage.